 Comments: MLC Streamer is normally Enabled for the best efficiency in L2 Cache and Memory Channel use, but disabling it may improve performance for some processing loads and on certain benchmarks.
-For more information.

-21. MLC Spatial Prefetcher
+23. MLC Spatial Prefetcher

 [Enabled] - Fetches adjacent cache line (128 bytes) when required data is not currently in cache.